 If you strategically place water bottles in easy access places and make it a point just to sneak a few glasses in here and there, you’re good to go.
 The problem is actually remembering to do this.

-Try some of these tricks to stay hydrated without ditching the occasional soda or coffee:
+Try some of our 6 Easiest Ways to Drink More Water to stay hydrated without ditching the occasional soda or coffee:

 - Keep water bottles within arms reach as much as possible.
 Perhaps having a fun or sporty refillable water bottle in your purse will make you more inclined to drink up.
 A lot of times that we feel the sensation of thirst hit us, we’re busy doing something else.
 Who wants to take a break from shopping or driving to a friend’s house to stop and purchase a bottle of water?
 Most of the reason we skip out on drinking is the inconvenience.
 So eliminate the problem altogether.
 Even if you’re the type to forget to refill a reusable bottle, you can just keep a few bottles full in the fridge at all times.
 That way, when you’re running out the door frantically, you can just grab-and-go.